 5 Ways to Find the Right Optometrist.

 Finding an optometrist can be pretty tricky, especially if this will be your first visit.
 Considering the price of traditional prescription eyeglasses, you want to make sure you find someone that will stand behind their prescription and if there is a problem or a mistake along the process will help sort it all out.
-Of course there is Yelp, but I’ve taken the advice of a random 200 people they gave 5 starts; but I got the 1 or 2 star experience!
+Of course, there is Yelp, but I’ve taken the advice of a random 200 people they gave 5 stars; but I got the 1 or 2-star experience!

 When it comes to my eyes I just don’t like to take chances.
 Once I find the right person I stick to them for a good while.
 This way I get the continuity of service and in time I get great prices as a reward for my loyalty!

-Of course you can go to your eye insurance provider and pick a random eye care profession in your area.
+Of course, you can go to your eye insurance provider and pick random eye care professionals in your area.